joshkraft/github-actions-for-data-scraping/DRAFT.md

 Modern Python libraries such as [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) and [Tweepy](https://www.tweepy.org) have lowered the barrier to entry for generating datasets through scraping or APIs.
 After a brief stroll through the documentation, you can pretty reliably start gathering your own data for future use.

 However, oftentimes data needs to be gathered on a continuous basis.
 For example, a someone might be interested in gathering tweets about a certain topic on an hourly basis for analysis by stakeholders.
 The simplest approach would be to simply run their script(s) on a laptop and push the data into a repository somewhere.
-This would fall under the category of [on-premises approaches](https://en.wikipedia.org/wiki/On-premises_software) - the infrastructure for the project is supplied (and maintained) by the individual/team/company that owns the laptop.
-While this can be a good starting point for data projects, the dependendence on the availability/reliability of local hardware introduces a large liability into the system.
+This would fall under the category of [on-premises approaches](https://en.wikipedia.org/wiki/On-premises_software) — the infrastructure for the project is supplied (and maintained) by the individual/team/company that owns the laptop.
+While this can be a good starting point for data projects, the dependence on the availability/reliability of local hardware introduces a large liability into the system.

 One way to eliminate this liability is to move the project onto a [cloud-based serverless computing](https://en.wikipedia.org/wiki/Serverless_computing) platform like [AWS Lambda](https://aws.amazon.com/lambda/) or [Google Cloud Functions](https://cloud.google.com/functions/docs/), which can be configured automatically run the script and push the data for a fee.
 This platforms are very reliable, and are often the best choice for complex data projects.